Building a Commercial Excellence Roadmap in the United States

 - Align pricing, products, and services with real customer needs

-Example: A pharmaceutical company must align its roadmap with both healthcare providers and patient expectations, while a software firm may prioritize digital-first buying journeys.
+A pharmaceutical company must align its roadmap with both healthcare providers and patient expectations, while a software firm may prioritize digital-first buying journeys.

 Step 4: Establish Governance and Ownership

 A roadmap fails without clear accountability.
 In complex U.S. organizations, multiple functions (sales, marketing, finance, product, compliance) must collaborate.
+Effective governance depends on strong collaboration across these functions to align strategies and drive organizational goals.
+Executive sponsorship is necessary for the CoCE to gain authority, resources, and collaboration.

 Best practices: